ThinkDataEd/curriculum/docs/unit2/lesson14.md

 25. Repeat Steps 17 – 23 a few more times (depending on how much class time you have available).

-26. In pairs, ask students to discuss whether they think the real difference in mean fare prices they calculated in Step 13 ($25.79 if all cards were used) is small or large. <span style="color:grey">***Answers will vary by class.
-Guide students to look at the MAD value of the distribution of differences in mean fares.***</span>
+26. In pairs, ask students to discuss whether they think the real difference in median fare prices they calculated in Step 13 ($13.00 if all cards were used) is small or large. <span style="color:grey">***Answers will vary by class.
+Guide students to look at the MAD value of the distribution of differences in median fares.***</span>

 27. Explain that one way that we can decide what is “large” or “small” is by creating cut-off values that we think are too far away from the center of the distributions of differences.
-In general, we can assign a rule that states that any difference in mean fare prices that is greater than 2 MAD values above or below the mean is considered unusual.
+In general, we can assign a rule that states that any difference in median fare prices that is greater than 2 MAD values above or below the median is considered unusual.
 This means that any value in the outer edges of the plot would indicate that a passenger’s ticket price impacted his/her chances of survival.

 28. Inform students that they will use RStudio to shuffle the actual *Titanic* data of all 800 passengers